Abduliraqi/webexcc-usecases/_pages/Bots.md

 5. Select Task_bot.json from the BOTs directory.
-6. Train and Make live
+6. Train and Make live.

 ## Files